Billing and Token Management events now available in Auditing

 Coming next to Auditing

-Be on the lookout for updates to include:
+Be on the lookout for updates in the Dev Blogs here.

 To see these new events, head over to the Auditing page through your Organizations’ settings page.
 For additional information on these new events and all available events in your auditing logs, please see our documentation.